Amanmanthira/Amanmanthira-java-netbeans-cosmetic-management/README.md

-<p>Welcome to the <strong>Cosmetic Management System</strong>, a sleek and efficient application developed using Java and NetBeans.
-This project boasts a modern and intuitive GUI created with NetBeans Swing, making it both user-friendly and visually appealing.</p>
+## Welcome to the <strong>Cosmetic Management System</strong>, a sleek and efficient application developed using Java and NetBeans.
+This project boasts a modern and intuitive GUI created with NetBeans Swing, making it both user-friendly and visually appealing. ##

 ## Features